MahdiHajibabaei/unified-embedding/README.md

 ### Training and/or evaluating without augmentation

-If you wish to compare the prediction accuracy and performance of models trained and/or evlauted without repetition and time-reversion augmentation, alter with following lines:
+If you wish to compare the prediction accuracy and performance of models trained and/or evaluated without repetition and time-reversion augmentation, alter with following lines:

 	extended_signal=np.append(signal,signal)
 	beginning=int((len(signal))*np.random.random_sample())